sedc-codecademy/mkwd11-js-06-nodejsadv/G10/Class05/README.md

 In order to build this use Node.js (with Express) & MongoDB (with Mongoose).

+Models:

+1. Songs
+- album - song can be in one album
+- artist - song can be by one artist

+2. Artists
+- songs - artist can have many songs

+2. Albums
+- songs - album can have many songs

 After you are done:

 - Add code to your own repo on GitHub